Sebasberacu/Football-History-ChatBot/README.md

 ### Hugging Face CLI Login

-You need to be logged in Hugging Face in the terminal to execute the notebook.
+You need to be logged in Hugging Face in the terminal to execute the notebook `./src/rag_football_chatbot.ipynb`.

 1. **Login from CLI**